Francisco Poggi

 Welcome!

-I am a microeconomic theorist.
-My research focuses on the incentives to acquire, elicit, disclose, and conceal information.
-I am interested in industrial organization, law, and innovation.
+I am a microeconomic theorist exploring how incentives to acquire, elicit, disclose, and conceal information shape economic interactions.
+I am interested in innovation, law, and industrial organization.

-I work at the University of Mannheim - Department of Economics as an Assistant Professor (W1) and received my Ph.D. from Northwestern University (2021).
+I joined the University of Mannheim as an Assistant Professor (W1) after graduating from Northwestern University (2021).

-Updated draft: Strategic Concealment in Innovation Races (with Yonggyun Kim )
+Strategic Concelament in Innovation Races. with Yonggyun Kim